About Us

 Stay informed with the most recent news and press releases from the South Dakota Unified Judicial System.
 Our latest press releases keep the public, jurors, attorneys, and legal professionals up to date on important developments.

-Interstate Commission for Juveniles to Hold Meeting on August 13
+Interstate Commission for Juveniles State Council to Meet on September 25

-The South Dakota Interstate Commission for Juveniles will meet virtually on Wednesday, Aug.
-13, 2025, at 4 p.m.
-CDT via Zoom.
+The South Dakota State Council for the Interstate Commission for Juveniles will meet virtually via Microsoft Teams on Thursday, Sept.
+25, 2025, at 2 p.m.
+CDT.